 - Assess the school’s overall performance in meeting its academic goals

-- Assess the child’s overall performance in meeting his/her academic goals
+- Assess the child’s overall performance in meeting their academic goals

 - Assure parents of their children’s progress at the school

-Bowman uses written feedback communicate student progress at school.
+Bowman also uses written feedback to communicate student progress at school.
 Written feedback is received twice annually, in December and August.